Archive for the 'State Bureaucrats (IAS, OAS, etc.)' Category

 Sukinda valley: 4th most polluted area in the world according to US-based Blacksmith institute

-Chromite, Dhenkanal, Jajpur, Jajpur Rd- Vyasanagar- Duburi- Kalinganagar, Kalinganagar corridors, MINES and MINERALS, Mine related pollution, State Bureaucrats (IAS, OAS, etc.), Websites of Interest 2 Comments »
+Chromite, Dhenkanal, Jajpur, Jajpur Rd- Vyasanagar- Duburi- Kalinganagar, Kalinganagar corridors, Mine related pollution, MINES and MINERALS, State Bureaucrats (IAS, OAS, etc.), Websites of Interest 2 Comments »

 Following is an excerpt from a Telegraph report.